oegedijk/explainerdashboard/docs/source/components.rst

 The dashboard is constructed out of ``ExplainerComponents``: self-contained elements usually consisting of a plot or table and various dropdowns, sliders and toggles to manipulate that plot.
+Components can be connected with connectors, so that when you select an index in one component that automatically updates the index in another component for example.

 When you run ``ExplainerDashboard`` you get the default dashboard with basically every component listed below with every toggle and slider visible.